 Skip to content

 A common question about probiotics is whether it is ok to take probiotic supplements every day.
 Whilst there may be a few exceptions to this rule, the general answer is yes, it's safe, and usually recommended, to take them daily.

 It's important to understand that probiotics are a natural supplement and not a medicine.
-They are best used as part of a daily health regime, rather than as a 'quick fix' option, though there are some situations where certain strains can be taken for a short time, such as alongside antibiotics.
+They are best used at breakfast time as part of a daily health regime, rather than as a 'quick fix' option.
+There are also some situations where certain strains can be taken for a short time, such as alongside antibiotics.
 Fermented foods containing live cultures have been part of traditional diets in many different ethnic groups for centuries.
 Learn more by reading about our 5 favourite fermented foods.
 People have been consuming probiotics for generations in foods such as sauerkraut, kimchi, kefir and kombucha , but it has only been more recently that we have been able to consume specific strains for specific purposes, in easy-to-take capsules, powders, or kids' gummies.

 Many people choose to take probiotics every day, whilst some might just use them periodically or whenever they feel that they need a little support.
 Whichever way you find works best for you, it is worth remembering that many factors can negatively affect the probiotic colonies in our gut.

 So, whilst you might think that once you have established good gut flora that it can then be left to its own devices, in reality our lifestyles are now so challenging for our microbiome that many of us need to nurture it on an ongoing basis.
 If you would like to learn more, read our article on the gut microbiome - all you need to know.